 There is no expectation that you would use all of these questions in one questionnaire as they are suggestions to help you focus on the areas you have decided on.
-This includes adjusting how the questions are presented to support communication, for example using talking mats, pictures or symbols.
+This includes making adjustments to how the questions are presented to support communication, for example using talking mats, pictures or symbols.